The Journey

 They doubted me, especially since it was in Urdu.
 I was taken to the Project Director.
 I checked and adjusted the machine and completed the stencils quickly.

 Afterward, they asked if I knew shorthand.
-If so, they said, I could occupy a steno typist position.
+If so, they said I could occupy a stenographer position.
 I requested a test.

 I passed.